-New research from the UK’s Chartered Institute of Personnel and Development (CIPD) reveals that companies that make full use of people analytics are more likely to see strong business performance.
+New research from the UK’s Chartered Institute of Personnel and Development (CIPD) reveals that companies using people analytics often see stronger business performance.

 “It’s hugely encouraging to see that the use of people analytics in organizations is leading to positive outcomes.
-The more access to HR and non-HR professionals have to people data, the higher they rate their organization’s performance,” said Edward Houghton, Human Capital and Governance adviser for the CIPD.
+The more access to HR and non-HR professionals have to people data, the higher they rate their organization’s performance,” says Edward Houghton, Human Capital and Governance Adviser for the CIPD.

 He recognizes that the industry faces clear challenges with data access and HR function confidence and capabilities.
 “We need to see greater investment in the skills needed to understand people data and we need to encourage the use of people analytics across different functions in organizations, and in finance in particular.
 HR must lead the development of cultures that share a ‘common language’ when it comes to people data and a shared understanding and appreciation of the positive impact people data can have on business outcomes.”